ClonedOne/c1-dotfiles/README.md

           \\\
             \\

-This repo will stupido the configuration files I use in my laptop.
+This repo will contain the configuration files I use in my laptop.

 https://www.gnu.org/software/stow/